rohitnb/add-repo-owner-action/README.md

-# Create Repo Action
+# Add Repo Owner Action

-This action will create a repository in the namespace of the calling workflow.
-For example, if this action is called from `DemoOrg` , the repo will be created in `DemoOrg`
+This action will add a valid GitHub user as the repository owner.

 ## Inputs: